Espanto Jr. (CMLL): Personal life

-Espanto Jr. was born on March 28, 1986, Gómez Palacio, Durango, Mexico.
-In Lucha libre it is traditional to preserve the privacy of any enmascarado ("Masked wrestler") unless they are unmasked.
-Due to this secrecy Espanto Jr.'s birth name is not common knowledge and traditionally not something Mexican news sources would report on.
-It has been revealed that his paternal last name is "Andrade" as he has publicly stated that he is the son of professional wrestler Jesús Andrade Salas, who was the first wrestler to use the ring name Espanto Jr. Jesús Andrade also worked as Pentagón and Santo Negro during his career.
+Espanto Jr. was born on March 28, 1986, in Gómez Palacio, Durango, Mexico.
+In his country, as part of the wrestling style called lucha libre, it is traditional to preserve the privacy of any masked wrestler unless they are unmasked.
+Due to this secrecy, Espanto Jr.'s birth name is not common knowledge and traditionally not something Mexican news sources would report on.
+It has been revealed that his paternal last name is "Andrade", as he has publicly stated that he is the son of professional wrestler Jesús Andrade Salas, who was the first wrestler to use the ring name Espanto Jr. Jesús Andrade also worked as Pentagón and Santo Negro during his career.

 He is the grandson of El Moro (Spanish for "The Moor") and has at least nine uncles that are or were involved with professional wrestling over the years.
-The most well known second-generation Andrade brother are three that worked as Lo Gemelos del Ring ("The Gems of the Ring") - Brilliante (Jose Andrade Salasa), Zafiro (Who was also the original Pentagoncito) and Diamante (Sergio Andrade Salas, also known as "Moro III").
+The most well known second-generation Andrade brother are three that worked as Lo Gemelos del Ring ("The Gems of the Ring") - Brilliante (Jose Andrade Salasa), Zafiro (who was also the original Pentagoncito) and Diamante (Sergio Andrade Salas, also known as "Moro III").
 Other Andrade brothers have played the part of Zafiro (Juan Andrade Salas, now known as "Espirtu Magico") and Diamante (César Andrade Salas, better known as Kevin, Radioactivo, El Pollo and El Pollo Asesino).
-Sergi Andrade Salas is another uncle who at one point was a professional wrestler, having briefly worked as "Hijo del Espectro", but it is unclear if he is still wrestling or retired.
+Sergi Andrade Salas is another uncle who, at one point, was a professional wrestler, having briefly worked as "Hijo del Espectro"; it is unclear if he is still wrestling or retired.
 Manuel Andrade worked for a while as El Fúnebre.
-In interviews the Andrade family has indicated that at least two other Andrade brothers are involved with wrestling, but not clearly identified who they were.
-His cousin Manuel Alfonso Andrade Oropeza, son of Jose Andrade, worked under the ring name La Sombra from 2007 until 2015.
+In interviews, the Andrade family has indicated that at least two other Andrade brothers are involved with wrestling, but did not clearly identify who they were.
+His cousin Manuel Alfonso Andrade Oropeza, the son of Jose Andrade, worked under the ring name La Sombra from 2007 until 2015.

-Growing up as part of a lucha libre family the future Espanto Jr. decided he wanted to follow in the footsteps of his father and grandfather at an early age.
-In a 2010 interview he recalled how he would be in the front row watching his father wrestle from the time he could walk.
-In 1996 his father suffered an injury during a match and was briefly clinically dead while in the ring until he was revived.
-While the injury left a big impression on the then-10 year old he later accepted that it was an accident and tried not to think about it, but did comment that his mother still worried about him every time he competed.
+Growing up as part of a professional wrestling family, the future Espanto Jr. decided he wanted to follow in the footsteps of his father and grandfather at an early age.
+In a 2010 interview, he recalled how he would be in the front row watching his father wrestle from the time he could walk.
+In 1996, his father suffered an injury during a match and was briefly clinically dead while in the ring until he was revived.
+While the injury left a big impression on the then-10 year old, he later accepted that it was an accident and tried not to think about it, but did comment that his mother still worried about him every time he competed.